dedztbh/KuantumCircuitSim/README.md

 - Rot i deg
     + Rotate qubit counterclockwise by degree, not rad
 - Measure n
-    + Measures all qubit state n times in standard basis and print results
+    + "Magically" measures all qubit state n times in standard basis and print results
     + Will not change qubit state or circuit matrix
     + Only works when using Tester
     + Not saved in circuit matrix